-LED Color Status Meaning COMM Yellow Not lit Not sending or receiving data.
-Lit Sending or receiving data.
-ERR Red Not lit The Ethernet Option Board is normal.
-Lit A fatal communications error has occurred in the Ethernet Option Board.
-Flashing A non-fatal communications error has occurred in the Ethernet Option Board.
+LED Color Status Meaning

+COMM Yellow Not sending or receiving data.

+Sending or receiving data.

+ERR Red The Ethernet Option Board is normal.

+the Ethernet Option Board.
+Flashing A non-fatal communication A fatal communications error has occurred in the Ethernet Option Board.

+A non-fatal communications error has occurred in the Ethernet Option Board.